Class 6 Exam > Class 6 Notes > Science Class 6 > Chapter Notes: Methods of Separation in Everyday Life

 Methods of Separation in Everyday Life Chapter Notes | Science Class 6

-• Handpicking is a method used to separate small quantities of different substances from a mixture based on differences in size, color, and shape.
+• Handpicking is used to separate substances from a mixture based on differences in size, color, and shape.

-• A mixture is a combination of two or more substances that are physically mixed together
+• A mixture is a combination of two or more substances that are mixed together.

-• For example, when separating small stones and husk from wheat or rice.
-If the particles to be removed are present in small amounts and can be easily picked by hand, this method is convenient and effective.
+• For example, when separating small stones from rice.
+The particles can be picked easily by hand, this method is convenient and effective.

 Do you know what is handpicking?

-Yes, a good example of handpicking is when Seema separates whole black peppers from the vegetable pulao using his hands.
+Yes, a good example of handpicking is when Malli separates whole black peppers from the vegetable pulao using his hands.
 This shows how handpicking is used to remove unwanted substances from a mixture.

 2. Threshing